-The authors of the Carnegie Report look critically at Langdell's Socratic casebook approach which has historically dominated legal education, and seek to find an alternative model, with the fundamental motive of "revitalizing legal preparation."82 In particular, the Carnegie Report suggests that the legal academy as a whole should find ways to "combine the elements of professionalismconceptual knowledge, skill, and moral discernment-into the capacity for judgment guided by a sense of professional responsibility."83 The Carnegie Report goes on to recommend that the legal academy embrace the opportunity to fuse "formal knowledge" and "the experience of practice" in order to produce law graduates who are well-trained and practice-ready.84 The authors begin with the premise that the development of analytical skills is fundamental to a meaningful legal education.85 However, these skills are recognized as a means to an end, rather than the unfettered goal of legal education.86 Further, the Carnegie Report acknowledges that doctrinal knowledge "often comes most fully alive for students when the power of legal analysis is manifest in the experience of legal practice."87
+The authors of the Carnegie Report look critically at Langdell's Socratic casebook approach which has historically dominated legal education, and seek to find an alternative model, with the fundamental motive of "revitalizing legal preparation."82 In particular, the Carnegie Report suggests that the legal academy as a whole should find ways to "combine the elements of professionalismconceptual knowledge, skill, and moral discernment-into the capacity for judgment guided by a sense of professional responsibility."83 The Carnegie Report goes on to recommend that the legal academy embrace the opportunity to fuse "formal knowledge" and "the experience of practice" in order to produce law graduates who are well-trained and practice-ready.84 The authors begin with the premise that the development of analytical skills is fundamental to a meaningful legal education.85 However, these skills are recognized as a means to an end, rather than the unfettered goal of legal education.86 Further, the Carnegie Report acknowledges that doctrinal knowledge "often comes most fully alive for students when the power of legal analysis is manifest in the experience of legal practice."87 the basic understanding, skill, and meaning that, together, make up the professional activity.").

-The authors of the Carnegie Report also emphasize the importance of encouraging pro bono work as a component of legal education,88 and lament the decline in the once-prominent presence of legal services in the law school curriculum.89 Indeed, the authors refer to pro bono legal service as "a vivid enact-
+The authors of the Carnegie Report also emphasize the importance of encouraging pro bono work as a component of legal education, 88 and lament the decline in the once-prominent presence of legal services in the law school curriculum.
+89 Indeed, the authors refer to pro bono legal service as "a vivid enact-